LiymLab/cfDNAanalyzer/README.md

             └── transformation_based_classification_results.pdf or [classifierMulti]_[Transformation_based_Method]_accuracy_bar_chart.pdf
 ```
 ### Features
-Output files under `Features` directory consists of rows representing different samples.
+Output files under `Features` directory consist of rows representing different samples.
 The `sample` column holds the sample's file name, followed by a `label` column that indicates the sample's classification.
 #### Copy Number Alterations (CNA)
 In ```CNA.csv```, columns after `label` contain the estimated copy number for each bin.
 Column name `[chr]_[chrStart]_[chrEnd]` of these columns specifies the chromosome, start coordinate and end coordinate for each bin.
 ```r